 The study revealed that deficiency of HDAC1 caused a condition called oxo-guanine DNA damage of 8, signifying damage of oxidative DNA.

-8-oxo-guanine DNA damage can, however, be repaired by an enzyme called OGG1, and the study reveals that HDAC1 enzyme can activate OCG1.
+8-oxo-guanine DNA damage can, however, be repaired by an enzyme called OGG1, and the study reveals that the HDAC1 enzyme can activate OCG1.
 In cases where there is HDAC1 deficiency, OCG1 fails to activate, leaving the damage unrepaired.
 The researchers discovered several genes that are more likely to suffer this type of damage are important to the function of synapses.

 Several years ago, authors of this new study, Tsai and Stephen Haggarty studied groups of tiny molecules seeking to establish potential drug compounds that could inhibit and activate members of the HDAC family.
 One of the drugs chosen was exifone; a drug approved in the 80s in Europe to treat dementia.
 In the current release research paper, Tsai and Pao have used exifone to see if it has the potential to reverse the age-related DNA damage, exhibited by mice with HDAC1 deficiency.

 The researchers used exifone on two groups of mice: a group of healthy old mice and another with Alzheimer’s.
 The drug boosted the cognitive abilities and memory of both groups of mice.
 In all cases, they found that the drug lowered levels of oxidative DNA damage in the brain and improved the cognitive functions of mice, including memory.